Camp with the satisfaction of having built your night's dwelling!

 - As you sew the third and final stitch of the seam, include a 2" length of 1/2" grosgrain at the midpoint of the seam.
 The grosgrain should be folded in half and the cut end tucked under the flap of the seam that is being sewn.
 Reverse the stitch over the tie-out and then continue - you'll have stitched over the tie-out a total of three times (pictures coming).

-- Repeat on the other side for the side wall, and again at the head wall (omit the tie-out at the headwall).
+- Use the same method to attach the head wall (you can omit the tie-out at the headwall).

 |Pin wall to floor.||First basting stitch.||Second stitch.|